joseph-fj/micro-dark-theme/README.md

 # Micro dark-theme
-If you're a Micro editor user, you may find that its built-in colorschemes don't fullfil your syntax highlighting desires.. so I recommend you to try this dark theme which I have made using `.micro` files that are provided by micro editor.
+If you're a Micro editor user, and you find that its built-in colorschemes don't fullfil your syntax highlighting desires..
+I recommend you to try this dark theme which I have made using `.micro` files that are provided by micro editor.
 ![Screenshot](https://i.stack.imgur.com/TIsKS.png)